 - Effluent level above the septic tank inlet;

 - Depression area over the septic tank or soakaway.

 Septic Tank Problems & Solutions

 As detailed throughout this page, there are various reasons for septic tank problems.
 The solution will depend on a number of factors and it is advisable that professional advice is sought prior to any remedial works taking place.

 The majority of septic tank problems in the UK can be overcome by installing a Mantair septic tank conversion unit.
 The Mantair unit is specifically designed to be installed within an existing septic tank or cesspool, converting the existing tank into a sewage treatment plant.

 The Environment Agency recognises the Mantair unit as a sewage treatment system and provides Permit Certificates approving the discharge from these systems direct to ditches and streams, thus removing the need for a soakaway network.
 All Mantair units are designed to ensure that the completed installation complies with the requirements of the Environment Agency and Building Regulations.

 Septic tank inspection

-Septic tank inspections are not only important when buying a new property but are just as important for existing owners of septic tanks to ensure their system is compliant with regulations and to highlight any failures of a system before they become severe.
-For further information, click here
+Septic tank inspections are important for existing owners of septic tanks to ensure their system is compliant with the septic tank regulations 2015, and to highlight any potential faults with the system at an early stage.